 Speech Improvement

 I had lessons once a week for an hour.
-It was almost always a video conversation.
-Thanks to this, I didn’t have to travel to Silesia, where Ania lives.
-Before each lesson, I would send a voice sample and a report of my weekly exercises.
-This allows us to track our progress and the teacher knows what we should work on that day.
+Due to the distance between me and the coach, the lessons were held online.
+Before each session, I sent a voice sample and a report of my weekly exercises.
+This allowed us to track progress and gave the coach insight into what we should focus on that day.

-At the beginning of my journey, I mainly received tasks for activating the articulatory apparatus.
-There were exercises for opening the mouth wider, mobilizing the tongue, jaw, and muscles around them.
-I remember walking my dog and doing these exercises along the way.
-It was winter and dark, so nobody could see me anyway.
-I had some muscle soreness in different parts of my face, but thanks to regular work and lessons, I was able to significantly improve my everyday speech.
-It also affected my mood and self-esteem because I felt that people understood me better and listened more attentively.
-Even for such a change, it’s worth signing up for lessons with Ania or another teacher.
-Now I see, or rather hear, how some people have very monotonous voices, making it difficult to focus on listening.
-University lecturers should take such a course mandatorily; maybe fewer students would sleep during lectures.
+At the start of my journey, I mainly received tasks to activate my articulatory apparatus.
+These included exercises to relax the jaw muscles, engage the orbicularis oris muscle, and train the tongue.
+I remember doing these exercises while walking my dog.
+It was winter and dark, so no one could see me anyway.
+I did experience some soreness in various parts of my face, but thanks to regular practice and lessons, I was able to significantly improve my everyday speech.
+This also boosted my mood and self-esteem, as I felt that people understood me better and listened more attentively.
+Even for such a change, it’s worth signing up for lessons with voice coach.

 Raising the Voice

-To use a feminine voice, we need to raise its pitch.
-This is not an easy task when we’ve gone through mutation during puberty.
+To use a feminine voice, you need to raise its pitch.
+This is not an easy task, especially if your voice has already undergone puberty changes.
 It’s also not entirely safe.
-If we do it without proper knowledge, we can permanently damage our voice.
-That’s why it’s important to do this under the guidance of someone experienced.
+Without proper knowledge, you could permanently damage your voice.
+That’s why it’s crucial to work with an experienced professional.

 Voice Feminization

-After many months of lessons and exercises, when my voice had a satisfactory pitch, it was time to improve intonation and accentuation.
-Women not only speak higher than men, but also use a wider scale, emphasize words more strongly, “play” with their voice, it’s not so monotonous.
-I wonder if this is an innate trait or acquired through our society and the role imposed on each gender.
-I’m more inclined to believe the latter, which makes it possible to learn.
+After many months of lessons and exercises, when my voice had reached a satisfactory pitch, it was time to work on improving intonation and emphasis.
+Women don’t just speak at a higher pitch than men; they also use a wider range, emphasize words more, and “play” with their voice—it’s less monotonous.
+I wonder whether this is innate or a result of societal expectations and gender roles.
+I’m more inclined to believe the latter, which means it can be learned.

-My character also influences how I speak; I’m an introverted person, rather shy, so it’s obvious that I won’t speak very vigorously.
-However, I can learn certain techniques and that’s what the exercises are about too, improving the way one speaks, facial expressions, and gestures.
-I’m glad I can practice all this with my wife, I don’t have to hide anything and I feel comfortable with her.
+My personality also influences how I speak.
+I’m introverted and somewhat shy, so naturally, I won’t express myself very dynamically.
+However, I can learn certain techniques, which is what the exercises focus on—improving the way I speak, including facial expressions and gestures.
+I’m glad I can practice all of this with my wife, as I don’t have to hide anything and feel comfortable around her.

 Difficulties

 Of course, not everything goes perfectly.
-It’s worst in the morning when I wake up, my voice often has hoarseness, is lower.
-It’s important then to warm up the voice, give it some time, and not get discouraged.
-It will get better with time.
+Mornings are the worst.
+When I wake up, my voice often sounds hoarse and lower-pitched.
+It’s important to warm up your voice, give it time, and not get discouraged.
+It improves with time.

 My new voice after 11 months of training.